Recent Publications

 Peer-Reviewed Articles and Book Chapters:

-• “Birthright or Citizenship: Tutelage, Consular Protection, and Race in the U.S. Empire Before the Civil War” Journal of American History (forthcoming, 2025).
+• “Birthright or Citizenship: Tutelage, Consular Protection, and Race in the U.S. Empire Before the Civil War” Journal of American History 112 no.1 (June 2025):15-35.

 • "Freedom in Chains: U.S. Empire and the Illegal Slave Trade" in The Early Imperial Republic: From the American Revolution to the U.S.-Mexican War ed.
 Michael Blakeman, Emily Conroy-Krutz, and Noelani Arista (Philadelphia: University of Pennsylvania Press, 2023): 179-201.